Blessorzzz/Tetris-pygame/README.md

 - **Left and right movement control:** use the left and right direction keys of the keyboard to achieve(⬅)(⮕)
 - **Rotation direction control:** use the up keys of the keyboard to achieve(⬆)
-- **Fast fall control** use the down keys of the keyboard to achieve(⬇)
+- **Fast fall control** use the down keys of the keyboard to achieve(⬇) The purpose of our software is to develop a high-quality Tetris game.
+Tetris is a classic puzzle game where players must arrange falling blocks of different shapes to create complete rows.
+Our goal is to provide an engaging and enjoyable gaming experience for users, capturing the essence of the original game while incorporating modern features and enhancements.

+Architecture Approach: High-Quality + Waterfall

+For the development of our Tetris game, we have adopted a high-quality approach combined with the waterfall model.
+The high-quality approach ensures that our software meets the highest standards of functionality, usability, performance, and reliability.
+We prioritize robust code, efficient algorithms, and an intuitive user interface to deliver a seamless and enjoyable gaming experience.

+The waterfall model provides a structured framework for the development process.
+It involves distinct phases, including requirements gathering, design, implementation, testing, and deployment.
+This sequential approach allows for careful planning, thorough documentation, and well-defined milestones, ensuring that each stage is completed before moving to the next.
+By following the waterfall model, we aim to deliver a polished and error-free Tetris game that meets the specified requirements and exceeds user expectations.

 ## Purpose of the software